bandreae/01_Homework/README.md

 ## Objective

 To refractor given HTML and CSS code.
 The client is an SEO marketing company.

-Main objective is to update existing to to accessibility standards.
+The main objective is to update existing to to accessibility standards.

-## Mock-Up
+## Website Image

 The following image shows the web application's appearance and functionality: